-My name is Arielle Shander, and I’m a designer with a focus on game design.
+My name is Arielle Shander, and I’m an independent game designer and IT professional.